thestackcollective/curriculum-site/module2/lessons/js_fundamentals.md

 Technically also:
 - Symbol (new in ECMAScript 6)
 - BigInt (new in ECMAScript 2020)
-You won't likely need either of these in your time at Turing so we won't dig into them.
+You won't likely need either of these in your time at TheStackCollective so we won't dig into them.
 </section>

 <section class="dropdown">